xg590/Home_Automation/remote_ir/transmitter/README.md

 ```
 ### Http Server + Transmitter
 * [transmitter.ino](transmitter.ino) is the code
-* As the code runs on WiFi Soc, a http server runs on WLAN.
+* As the code runs on WiFi-enabled Soc, a http server runs on WLAN.
 * Use GET method to tell WiFi Soc what command we want it to send.
 ```
 import requests